 Magazine writers are essentially journalists.
 They find, research and write stories that interest readers.
 The kind of journalism that magazine writers focus on varies greatly from journalism for other publications, such as daily newspapers and blogs.

 With few exceptions, magazine writers often produce feature-oriented pieces.
 Some magazine writers focus on smaller stories, while others produce long-form, or narrative, pieces.
-It can include exclusive interviews with sought-after subjects and celebrities that can be several pages long.
+It can be a profile based on exclusive interviews with sought-after subjects and celebrities that can be several pages long.

 It is increasingly common that magazines need stories for their online publications as well.
 Some of these stories never make it to print.
 Instead, they are published solely on the magazine's website.